Mutual Adaptation in Human-Robot Co-Transportation with Human Preference Uncertainty: Preliminaries and Problem Formulation

+In this paper, we investigate the human-robot co-transportation task while explicitly considering uncertainty in subjective preference parameters and time-varying human stubbornness.
+We study this problem through the following hypotheses.

+\textbf{H1 (Preference uncertainty).} If human preference parameters are uncertain rather than fixed, then a probabilistic model over options can better represent how humans distribute their choices across multiple paths.

+{ \textbf{H2 (Mutual adaptation via mode transition).} If the robot uses a time-varying stubbornness measure to decide when the human would take the lead, then the team can achieve lower overall task cost than a fixed-mode baseline where the robot always leads. }

+{ \textbf{H3 (Pose preparation under choice uncertainty).} If the robot performs pose optimization (change in joint angle configuration while keeping the same end-effector pose, when necessary) in human-leading mode to prepare for multiple possible human choices, then the robot can reduce low-level control cost compared to not using pose optimization.}

-In this paper, we investigate the human-robot co-transportation task while explicitly considering the uncertainties in subjective preference parameters.
-To enhance robot cooperation with humans, the following research questions must be addressed. (i) Human modeling: How to quantify the uncertainties in human decision-making that arise from variations in their subjective preference parameters. (ii) Human-robot alignment: Given the uncertainties in human decision-making, how the robot aligns its behavior with the human to improve the co-transportation task. (iii) Robot control: How the human model and human-robot alignment mechanism can inform the low-level control of the robot to enhance task performance.
+To test these hypotheses, we address three research questions and evaluate them in Sec.~\ref{sec_results}. (i) \emph{Human modeling:} How to quantify human decision-making uncertainties that arise from variations in their subjective preference parameters (\textbf{H1}). (ii) \emph{Human-robot alignment:} Given the human preference uncertainties, how does the human shift from follower to leader role using a time-varying stubbornness measure to enable mutual adaptation (\textbf{H2}). (iii) \emph{Robot control:} How the human model and human-robot alignment mechanism can inform the low-level control of the robot to mitigate the effect of choice uncertainty in human-led mode (\textbf{H3}).